 Application & Fees

-The 2023 fee is $2,150 and includes the seminar, course materials, some meals, and networking activities.
+The fee for the 2024 Seminars is $2,275 and includes the seminar, course materials, some meals, and networking activities.
 The application fee does not include the optional CME fee, travel, or hotel accommodations.

 Upon completion of the seminar, participants will be able to: